SylEleuth/gruvbox-plus-icon-pack/templates/README.md

 removing one of the elements or adding a new one.

 It's recommended to use plain base.
 If you want to make gradient just change color of one of the stops.
-You can add a new one (or more) and even change direction but don't remove it or change to solid.
+You can add a new one (or more) and even change direction but don't remnter it or change to solid.
 Also do not modify border, only the main background.

 If You want to make different color background You can use dark or bright base, it doesn't